-The City of Bryan does not receive the HOPWA grant and must compete for ESG funds through the Texas Department of Housing and Community Affairs.
+The City of Bryan does not receive the HOPWA nor ESG grants.
+The local non-profit homeless shelter provider, Twin City Mission - as the local lead Continuum of Care agency - applies for ESG funds through the Texas Department of Housing and Community Affairs.
 The City became a Participating Jurisdiction with HUD in 1995, which allows the City to receive HOME funding on an annual basis.
 Currently, the City uses CDBG funds to help the homeless and persons with AIDS, and through working with local partners Project Unity and Twin City Mission who have been recipients of HOPWA and ESG.

-The 2016 Annual Action Plan (AAP) is a coordinated approach to addressing Bryan's housing and community development needs.
-It is the second AAP to be developed by the City under the current 5-Year Consolidated Plan.
-The goal of this collaborative planning process is to integrate economic, physical and human development needs in a comprehensive and coordinated manner so that families, neighborhoods, and community interests can work and continue to improve quality of life for all citizens in the City of Bryan.
+The 2017 Annual Action Plan (AAP) is a coordinated approach to address Bryan's housing and community development needs.
+It is the third AAP to be developed by the City under the current 5-Year Consolidated Plan.
+The goal of this collaborative planning process is to integrate economic, physical and human development needs in a comprehensive and coordinated manner so that families, neighborhoods, and community interests can work and continue to improve quality of life for all Bryan citizens.